 Are you interested in horse breeding?

 Or are you thinking about raising a foal from your beloved mare?
-That infamous rough diamond that you can polish for yourself with skilful horse training?
+This infamous diamond in the rough that you can polish for yourself with skillful horse training?

-Clearly, breeding always comes into play here.
-It doesn't matter whether you do it yourself with your mare or choose one of the many horses for sale from a stud of your choice.
+It's quite clear: breeding actually always comes into play here.
+It doesn't matter whether you take this into your own hands with your mare or choose one of the many horses for sale from a stud farm of your choice.
 Without horse breeding - no horse!

-For pure breeding, only mares or a stud stallion are chosen for breeding that can demonstrate the corresponding prerequisites or selection criteria of their respective breed.
-For performance breeding (e.g. with warmbloods) the studbook is decisive.
-Here, the performance of the respective breed is to be improved.
-There is also the so-called refinement.
-By including a noble, pure breed (e.g. Arabian thoroughbred), the breeding is enhanced by its positive characteristics.
-Finally, there is crossbreeding.
-This aims to combine the parts of two breeds into one.
-In doing so, the original breeds have a high degree of similarity so that the breeding goal and the line are maintained.
+With pure breeding, only mares or a stud stallion are chosen for breeding that meet the appropriate requirements or Can demonstrate selection criteria for your respective breed.
+For performance breeding (e.g. b for warm-blooded horses) the studbook is crucial.
+The aim here is to improve the performance of the respective breed.
+There is also so-called finishing.
+By including a noble, pure breed (e.g. b Arabian Thoroughbred) breeding is enhanced with their positive characteristics.
+Finally there is the intersection.
+This would like to combine the proportions of two races into one.
+The original breeds are very similar so that the breeding goal and the line are preserved.

 What should a breeder value?